Research Resilience Initiatives

 Questions on the junior TTK faculty track should be submitted to both Dylan Baker (dbaker@umd.edu), AVP for Finance & Personnel and Deputy CFO and Eric Chapman (echapman@umd.edu), AVP for Research & Senior Advisor to the Provost.

-Questions on the MPower Tracks for Graduate Students and Postdocs:
+Questions on the MPower Track for Graduate Students:

-Questions regarding the tracks for Graduate Students and Postdocs should be directed to Stephen Roth (sroth1@umd.edu), Associate Provost and Dean of The Graduate School.
+Questions regarding the Graduate Students track should be directed to Stephen Roth (sroth1@umd.edu), Associate Provost and Dean of The Graduate School.

 Research Resilience Initiative Programs Summary: